What Are Outbound Logistics? Processes & KPIs

 Inventory Turnover

-Inventory turnover is the ratio of the total cost of finished goods sold in a period (usually a year) to the cost of a company’s average inventory.
+Inventory turnover ratio is the total cost of finished goods sold in a period (usually a year) to the cost of a company’s average inventory.
 Simply, this inventory KPI measures how efficiently a company uses its inventory.
 However, a low inventory turnover could mean weak sales or excess inventory while a high inventory turnover could mean strong sales or inadequate inventory levels.

 Pack Time